-→ I need some advice about a new medical problem and I go online to my surgery website and I'm taken through an onlineassessment which gives me some initial advice and guidance on managing my condition myself and takes account of my preexisting conditions.

-If I need support from a health

-If I need support from a health care professional I will be directed to the member of the primary care team who can best meet my needs.
+- → I need some advice about a new medical problem and I go online to my surgery website.
+I'm taken through an online assessment which gives me some initial advice and guidance on managing my condition myself and takes account of my preexisting conditions. - → If I need support from a health care professional I will be directed to the member of the primary care team who can best meet my needs.
 This may be a GP, nurse, pharmacist or other health or care professional.
 Today I am advised to see a GP who will be able to see the assessment I have already done.